CTpic6

 Experienced Management Team

-Specialist market and high barriers to entry
+A niche market and high barriers to entry

-Low-cost operating model
+Low-cost operating model delivering global reach

-Embedded relationships and visibility of earnings
+Embedded relationships deliver visibility of long-term earnings

 Regulatory News